Exploring the dark side of the beauty industry.

 A bit of a tongue twister but another well known offender are PHTHALATES.
 This is a group of chemicals known as plasticisers which soften and add flexibility to PVC and vinyl.
 Found in nail polish, hair spray, perfume, shampoo mostly as diethylphthalate (DEP).
 There is a well established link between Phthalates and endometriosis, reduced fertility and uterine abnormalities.

 Another well known culprit is TRICLOSAN, an ingredient added to reduce or prevent bacterial contamination.
-It is found mostly in toothpaste, anti-bacterial products such as soaps and hand sanitisers.
-However, it is known to interfere with thyroid function and is also oestrogenic, that is, will act like oestrogen.
-Its use may also be contributing to anti-biotic resistance.
+Recently banned in the US but not in the UK ,it is found mostly in toothpaste, anti-bacterial products such as soaps and hand sanitisers.
+What have we all been robotically doing for the last year?

 Something I try and avoid are any petroleum derivatives; so mineral oil, petrolatum, petroleum, this is actually crude oil!!
 Enough said!